Raphael-Boichot/Game-Boy-chips-decapping-project/README.md

 **A database of microscopic images of decapped (or not) chips from Game Boy cartridges and some Chinese bootlegs.**

-**Decapping and images made by [Raphaël BOICHOT](https://github.com/Raphael-Boichot), most of the chips donated by [Dorian](https://github.com/dori4n), others from my own collection.
+**Decapping and images made by [Raphaël BOICHOT](https://github.com/Raphael-Boichot), most of the chips donated by [Dorian](https://github.com/dori4n), others from the author collection.
 Please credit authors.**

 The silicon dies were extracted from epoxy matrix by dipping chips in boiling 70% nitric acid until no red fumes degases from the beaker.
 The black residuals at the end of reaction were removed with 1-2 minutes treatment in water with ultrasonic bath.
 After rincing with lot of deionized water, dies were finally gently cleaned with isopropanol and a cotton bud to remove any dust and residue before imaging with professional equipment.